 The 2020 COVID pandemic disrupted the University's educational experience, with nearly all courses delivered remotely.
 The pandemic also had several impacts on students and parents and on how they paid for college costs.
 Students who were living in on-campus housing generally moved home to live with their families or into off-campus housing.
 Because living off campus and at home with their families is less expensive, the aggregate financial need for students was reduced.
 This decrease in aggregate need extended into 2020-21, reducing average UC and state gift aid.
+As students moved to their campuses, the aggregate need increased in 2021-22 compared to 2020-21, increasing average UC and State gift aid.
 See Figure 1-6 and 1-8 above.

-UC students benefited from federal, State, and University emergency grants during the pandemic.
-Figure 4.1 shows the grants awarded to UC students during 2019-20 and 2020-21.
+- UC students benefited from federal, State, and University emergency grants during the pandemic.
+Figure 4.1 shows the grants awarded to UC students from 2019-20 through 2021-22. - The pandemic also resulted in reduced campus employment, particularly on-campus employment for undergraduates in 2020-21.
+See Figure 4.2.